 When would Divide-and-conquer be a helpful troubleshooting method?

+When you have a destination to ping.

 If your PC is operational but the wireless connection is performing poorly, what are some things you should check?
+Is the PC out of the planned coverage area (BSA)? , Check the channel settings on the wireless client, Check for the presence of other devices in the area that may be interfering with the 2.4 GHz band.

 What is a benefit of dual-band routers?
+For example, use the 2.4 GHz network for basic Internet tasks, such as web browsing, email, and downloads, and use the 5 GHz band for streaming multimedia.

 How can you improve your wireless range without adding an access point?
+To improve the range of a wireless network, ensure the physical wireless router location is free of obstructions, such as furniture, fixtures, and tall appliances.
+These block the signal, which shortens the range of the WLAN.
+If this still does not solve the problem, then a Wi-Fi Range Extender or deploying the Powerline wireless technology may be used.

 Complete Activity 4.4.3.5 – Identify the Troubleshooting Solution